 stop being a homosexual please

-Holy fuck OP is a sperg getting defensive over slight banter even if anons are making good points.
+Holy frick OP is a sperg getting defensive over slight banter even if anons are making good points.
 I was gonna suggest Madrid but I hope you stay rotting in your parents’ basement instead

 The amount of developmentally stunted tards in here...